Gradium TTS · Gradium

 Kokoro · Hexgrad

-Kokoro is the efficiency champion.
-Built on StyleTTS 2, it achieves the highest MOS in this comparison (4.2) with 82M parameters — orders of magnitude smaller than competitors.
+Kokoro is the efficiency champion and the strongest open-weight row in the current Elo pool.
+Built on StyleTTS 2, it runs with 82M parameters — orders of magnitude smaller than many competitors.
 It runs comfortably on CPU and reaches RTF 0.03 on GPU, which means a ten-second clip synthesises in 0.3 seconds.
 It ships with curated style presets for different voices but does not do arbitrary voice cloning.
 As of early 2026 it supports 9 languages including English, Japanese, Korean and major European languages.

 Architecture